garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

 **Service class**

 The description below is given only for the implementation class.
-Description for interface class has been skipped.
+Description for interface class has been omitted.

 .. code-block:: java